 Students who enrolled for the extended programme, stay in the extended programme for the duration of the programme and cannot transfer to BA in Law or BCom in Law or the four-year LLB during the programme.
+Students may attempt not complete this progress in less than the minimum period by enrolling for additional modules.

-The student must have passed all the foundation modules and regular modules prescribed in the curriculum with a total credit value of 612 (regular credits = 516 / foundation credits = 96) before being awarded the degree in Bachelor of Laws using the foundation route.
+The student must have passed all the foundation modules and regular modules prescribed in the curriculum with a total credit value of 600 (regular credits = 516 / foundation credits = 96) before being awarded the degree in Bachelor of Laws using the foundation route.

-LAW.1.17.7 LLB Extended 6XA H01 R401M
+LAW.1.19 LLB EXTENDED 6XA H01 R401M